fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

 |

 3. You will notice a big difference in the menu.
+(Logo can be placed above the menu also)

 .. image:: ../_static/images/fusionpbx_new_menu.jpg
         :scale: 85%